ricardojoserf/subdoler/README.md

 ```
 python subdoler.py -i INPUT_FILE -o OUTPUT_FILE -t TYPE
 ```
+- INPUT_FILE: Text file with a list of domains

+- OUTPUT_FILE: CSV file with the list of subdomains, their DNS resolution and reverse resolution.

+- TYPE: "tmux" opens a terminal with tmux sessions and "gnome" (default value) opens many terminals

+## Options

-You can use these tools for subdomain enumeration, set the value *True* in the file *config.py* to activate each of them:
+To use these tools for subdomain enumeration set their value *True* in the *config.py* file:

 - Amass - Only the passive scan mode